mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

           'topP': 1.0
         },
         'text': '\n\nHuman: You are a classifying agent that filters user inputs into categories.
-Your job is to sort these inputs before they...<thinking> XML tags before providing only the category letter to sort the input into within <category> XML tags.\n\nAssistant:', 'traceId': '8471abc8-88fd-4880-b21e-7e0cc4cf73ea-pre-0',
+Your job is to sort these inputs before they...<thinking> XML tags before providing only the category letter to sort the input into within <category> XML tags.\n\nAssistant:', 'traceId': 'ca9880a2-dae7-46ac-a480-f38ca7e2d99f-pre-0',
         'type': 'PRE_PROCESSING'
       },
+      'event_order': 0,
       'type': 'modelInvocationInput'
     },
     {
       'data': {
         'parsedResponse': {
           'isValid': True,
-          'rationale': "The user's input is asking what the next launch window for Mars is.
-Based on the provided functions, there is a function call...ut falls into Category D, as it is a question that can be answered by the function calling agent using the provided functions."
+          'rationale': 'Based on the provided instructions, this input appears to be a question about orbital mechanics that can be answered using th...equired arguments for that function - specific impulse, dry mass, and total mass.
+Therefore, this input should be sorted into:'
         },
-        'traceId': '8471abc8-88fd-4880-b21e-7e0cc4cf73ea-pre-0'
+        'traceId': 'ca9880a2-dae7-46ac-a480-f38ca7e2d99f-pre-0'
       },
+      'event_order': 1,
       'type': 'modelInvocationOutput'
     }
   ]